parasaurolophus/go/stacktraces/README.md

       - If skipFrames is a non-negative int the specified number of frames are skipped.

-      - If skipFrames is a negative int all frames up to and including this function's frame are skipped.

       - If skipFrames is a string all frames before the frame for the function with the given name are skipped.

-    For example:

-      - stacktraces.New("some message", 0) returns the entire calling stack
-        starting with an invocation of runtime.Callers within the implementation of this library.

-      - stacktraces.New("some message", 5) omits the first 5 frames.

-      - stacktraces.New("some message", -1) omits all frames up to and including the frame for the invocation of New, itself.
+      - If skipFrames is any other value, all frames up to and including this function's frame are skipped.

-      - stacktraces.New("some message", "Foo") omits all frames before the invocation of Foo().

-      - stacktraces.New("some message", 1.0) behaves exactly like
-        stacktraces.New("some message", 0).

     The empty string is returned if the stack depth is exceeded when passing a positive int or no matching frame is found when passing a string.